Caitlín Maude

-Caitlín Maude (22 May 1941 – 6 June 1982) was an Irish poet, activist, teacher, actress and traditional singer.
+Caitlín Maude (22 May 1941 – 6 June 1982) was an Irish poet, language revival activist, teacher and actress.
+She is also well-known for her campaigns to improve the lives of women in Ireland.

 Early life

-She was born in Casla, County Galway, and reared in the Irish language.
-Her mother, Máire Nic an Iomaire, was a school teacher from Ballyfinglas, and Caitlín received her primary education from her on a small island off the coast of Rosmuc, Connemara.
-Caitlín's father, John Maude, was from Cill Bhriocáin in Rosmuc.
+Maude was born in Casla, County Galway, and reared in the Irish language.
+Her mother, Máire Nic an Iomaire, was a school teacher, and Caitlín received her primary education from her on a small island off the coast of Rosmuc, Connemara.
+Caitlín's father, John Maude, was from Cill Bhriocáin township near Rosmuc.

 Caitlín Maude attended University College Galway, where she excelled in French.
 She became a teacher, working in schools in Counties Kildare, Mayo, and Wicklow.
 She also worked in other capacities in London and Dublin.

 Career

-She was widely known as an actor.
-She acted at the University, at An Taibhdhearc in Galway and the Damer Theatre in Dublin, and was particularly successful in a production of An Triail by Máiréad Ní Ghráda at the Damer Theatre in 1964, in which she played the protagonist of the story, Máire Ní Chathasaigh.
+She was widely known as an actress.
+She acted at the university, at An Taibhdhearc in Galway and the Damer Theatre in Dublin, and was particularly successful in a production of An Triail by Máiréad Ní Ghráda at the Damer Theatre in 1964.
+She played the protagonist, Máire Ní Chathasaigh, an unmarried mother who experiences family rejection, a stay in a Magdalene laundry, and ultimately murders her infant child followed by suicide.
 She herself was a playwright and co-authored An Lasair Choille with poet Michael Hartnett.

-She began writing poetry in Irish in secondary school and developed a lyrical style closely attuned to the rhythms of the voice.
-Though not conventionally religious, she said in an interview that she had a deep interest in the spiritual and that this would leave its mark on her poetry.
+She began writing modern literature in Irish in secondary school and developed a rhythm of poetry closely attuned to the rhythms of the Conamara Theas dialect of Connaught Irish, spoken in her native district.
+Though not conventionally religious, Maude admitted in an interview that she had a deep interest in spirituality and that this had left its mark on her poetry.
 She was noted as a highly effective reciter of her own verse.
 Géibheann is the best-known of her poems, and is studied at Leaving Certificate Higher Level Irish in the Republic of Ireland.
 A posthumous collected edition, Caitlín Maude, Dánta, was published in 1984, Caitlín Maude: file in 1985 in Ireland and Italy, and Coiscéim in 1985.

-As a member of the Dublin Irish-speaking community she was active in many campaigns, including the establishment of the Gaelscoil (Irish-medium primary school) Scoil Santain in Tallaght, County Dublin.
+As a member of the Dublin Metropolitan Gaelgeoir community, Maude was active in many direct action campaigns by the language revival organization Gluaiseacht Chearta Sibhialta na Gaeltachta, including the campaign that forced the Irish State to establish a Gaelscoil (Irish-medium primary school) Scoil Santain in the suburb of Tallaght, County Dublin.

-She was a sean-nós singer of distinction.
+She was also a distinguished sean-nós singer.
 She made one album in this genre, Caitlín (released in 1975 on Gael Linn Records), now available as a CD.
-It contains both traditional songs and a selection of her poetry.
+It contains both traditional songs and a selection of readings of her poetry.